-There is a good balance between Elac pre-prepared lessons, and teacher free-choice lessons which give teachers some freedom to do activities which they feel suit the needs and interests of their students.
-The Elac lessons are linked to the excursion and activity programmes, preparing students for the places they will visit, and familiarising them with the local area.
-They also challenge students to use functional English inside and outside the classroom, and develop other skills such as critical thinking.
+There is therefore a good balance between Elac pre-prepared lessons, and teacher free-choice lessons which give teachers some freedom to do activities which they feel suit the specific needs and interests of their students.
+The Elac lessons include the Pathway Curriculum plus the excursion-linked lessons which prepare students for the places they will visit and familiarising them with the local area.
 You can find some sample Elac lessons and support material here:

 - First Day Lesson